Anti-oppression and the Work That Reconnects: First Steps

 If this is part of your background or experience, please email Marcia Berry with your contact information and include whether you have attended trainings or facilitated trainings or both.
 Thank you!

-Five-day WORK THAT RECONNECTS WORKSHOP in June 2017 in New Hampshire will include a focus on integrating anti-oppression awareness and approaches in the way the Spiral is offered.
-Please stay tuned for the full announcement for the workshop.
+Five-day WORK THAT RECONNECTS WORKSHOP in June 2017 in New Hampshire included a focus on integrating anti-oppression awareness and approaches in the way the Spiral is offered.

 Resources for further study